stripe/example-terminal-backend/README.md

 This is a simple [Sinatra](http://www.sinatrarb.com/) webapp that you can use to run the [Stripe Terminal](https://stripe.com/docs/terminal) example apps.

-**Note that backend is intended for example purposes only**.
-You'll likely want to use something more serious for your app in production.

 1. Set up a free [Heroku account](https://signup.heroku.com).

 2. Connect your Heroku account to GitHub on your Heroku [Account](https://dashboard.heroku.com/account/applications) page.